Are you looking for things to do in New Orleans? If so – this is the ULTIMATE list!

 Louisiana’s Civil War Museum

 This Civil War Museum is the oldest operating museum in the state of Louisiana.
 Amongst the relics are weapons, uniforms, flags, portraits and more that showcase the trials and tribulations of the deadly American Civil War.
 If you’re interested in the history of the famous struggle between the North and South, then this place will probably interest you.
+This is a great choice of things to do in New Orleans, especially for history lovers.

 Music Box Village